lta4/Unit-Project-2/project-worksheet.md

 - [Github Repo link](https://github.com/lta4/Unit-Project-2.git)
 - [![Netlify Status](https://api.netlify.com/api/v1/badges/5593acdc-3c0f-4e34-8585-4041baee0f97/deploy-status)](https://app.netlify.com/sites/starwarsuniverse/deploys)
 ## Project Description
-I wanted to design an app a user can click and see an abundant of characters on the page.
+I wanted to design an app a user can click and see an abundant of characters with there details on screen.
 Using Routes/State/and Hooks I was able to grab data from a 3rd party source and project the characters names on screen.
 ## API
-For this project I plan to make a list of Star Wars characters.
+For this project I plan to make a list of Star Wars characters with info on they're details.
 It will include both the good and the bad (light and the dark).
 A  navigation bar will have forwarding links to certain areas in the site.

 ```